 WooCommerce offers tons of payment gateways because of its large plugin community and open-source nature.
-It supports all the famous gateways, including PayPal, Authorize.Net, Stripe and Square.
-Beyond support for big payment players, you can also access plenty of niche payment gateways such as Postgiro and Przelewy24, which is Sweden and Polish payment gateway as well.
+It supports all the famous gateways, including PayPal, Authorize.Net, Stripe, and Square.
+Beyond support for big payment players, you can also access plenty of niche payment gateways such as Postgiro and Przelewy24, which is Sweden, and the Polish payment gateway as well.
 You can say that WooCommerce not only supports big payment gateways but regional gateways as well.

 Shopify has its native payment gateway that needs no configuration.
-But Shopify also supports third-party payment gateways that include PayPal, Authorize.Net and Stripe.
+But Shopify also supports third-party payment gateways that include PayPal, Authorize.Net, and Stripe.
 Moreover, it has a long list of local payment gateway as well.
-But you need to pay extra cost for using a third party or external payment gateway.
+But you need to pay extra costs for using a third party or external payment gateway.

 But one of the upsides is that you will pay one time only for purchasing WordPress plugins while Shopify apps use monthly payments.